 There are a variety of permitting options for agritourism events, including:

-Except for expedited permits, agritourism events require findings that the event will not significantly change or increase the cost of farm or forest practices on surrounding lands.
+Agritourism events generally require a county to find that the event will not significantly change or increase the cost of farm or forest practices on surrounding lands.

-Guest ranches provide lodging and passive recreation activities on working livestock operations.
+Guest ranches provide lodging and recreation activities on working livestock lands.
 This agritourism option can be approved in counties east of Cascades.
 The ranch must be at least 160 acres.

 Types of Allowable Uses